Adaptive Policies for Perimeter Surveillance Problems: Sequential Problem

-\end{lemma} The consequence of this Lemma is that the UCB indices (\ref{eq::FPCUCBI_indices}) are of the correct form to guarantee that the probability of making suboptimal plays beyond the sufficient sampling level is small.
-We provide a proof of Lemma \ref{lem::FPCUCBconc} in Appendix \ref{proof::concresult}.
+The proof of this Lemma is given in Appendix \ref{proof::concresult}.
+The consequence of this Lemma is that the UCB indices (\ref{eq::FPCUCBI_indices}) are of the correct form to guarantee that the probability of making suboptimal plays beyond the sufficient sampling level is small.

 For the under sufficiency counter we have the following proposition, also proved in Appendix \ref{Theorem1Proof}, \begin{proposition} For any time horizon $n>K$ and $k:\Delta^k_{min}>0$, \end{proposition} Combining the decomposition (\ref{eq::regret_decomposition}), with the bounds (\ref{eq::prop1}) and (\ref{eq::prop2}) we have